-Total No. of eggs attacked by RANGE OF DISTANCE OF NEST OF TURTLE No. of NESTS AVE.
-RANGE Fly LENGTH FROM V WATER PER NEST PER NEST Тот.
-Molds DRIEC ANTS E LAR- VAE RANGE Ave Pseudemys mm. troosti 47 10.5 5-22 498 17 31 12 11 3-15 44-50 47 picta Sternotherus 8 4.0 2-7 32 0 2 2 0 7-10† 45-50 47 oderatus 4 2.3 1-3 9 0 0 0 0 11-20‡ 45-49 47 rests at frequent intervals, lifting her head to watch for possible enemies and changing her position in order to use the other leg.
+Total No. of Nests Number of eggs No. of eggs attacked by RANGE OF DISTANCE OF NEST Range Der Nest Тот.
+Molds DRIEC Ants Fly Lar- vae Length of Embryoes WATER mm.
+Pseudemys troosti 47 10.5 5-22 498 17 31 12 11 3-15 44-50 47 - Chrysemys picta Sternotherus oderatus 8 4.0 2-7 32 0 2 2 0 7-10† 45-50 47 4 2.3 1-3 9 Ö .
+0 0 0 11-20‡ 45-49 47 rests at frequent intervals, lifting her head to watch for possible enemies and changing her position in order to use the other leg.
 The carapace rubs on the opposite side to the digging leg, making a long depression in the soil.
-The hind limbs are moved in a half circle each scraping movement removing a small quantity of dirt.
+The hind limbs are moved in a half circle, each scraping movement removing a small quantity of dirt.

-^{}Only sixteen embryoes were measured, one each from sixteen nests.
-A total of eight eggs three three nests were sterile.
+Only sixteen embryoes were measured, one each from sixteen nests.
+A total of eight eggs from three nests were sterile.

-Only two embryoes were measured, one each from two nests.
-Only four embryoes were measured, one each from four nests.
+†Only two embryoes were measured, one each from two nests. ‡Only four embryoes were measured, one each from four nests.

 After a small hole one inch or slightly more in depth has been formed, the character of the movements change.
-The turtle has strain every muscle to dig the nest.
+The turtle has to strain every muscle to dig the nest.
 Ceasing to enlarge the first opening, she hollows out a jug-shaped cavity below the opening, measuring from three to ten inches in diameter (Fig. 1, A).
-The left foot is used in digging out the left portion of the nest and the right foot menlarging the right side.
+The left foot is used in digging out the left portion of the nest and the right foot in enlarging the right side.
 If the turtle is disturbed while she is building her nest, she stops work and remains perfectly quiet until she locates the source of the disturbance.
 If she senses danger, she leaves the partially constructed nest and flees cumberously to the water.
 No turtles were observed returning to a partially completed nest.

-1. Nests and Eggs of Some Reelfoot Lake Turtles.
-A, Cross section of the nest of Pseudemys troosti.
+Fig. 1.
+Nests and Eggs of Some Reelfoot Lake Turtles.
+A, Cross section of the nest of Pscudemys troosti.
 This large section of hard-packed dirt was removed with spade and shovel, carried to the laboratory, sectioned and photographed.
-A very small amount of loose dirt was removed from around the tegs in order to facilitate making the picture.
-This is a freshly constructed test as indicated by the dark plug of moist earth in the entrance to the nest.
+A very small amount of loose dirt was removed from around the eggs in order to facilitate making the picture.
+This is a freshly constructed nest as indicated by the dark plug of moist earth in the entrance to the nest.
 The mud plug has been loosened to demonstrate its compactness.
-Notice the test mixed with the mud.
+Notice the debris mixed with the mud.
 This aids in concealing the nest.
-However, the test does not deliberately mix this debris with the mud.
+However, the debris mixed with the mud.
+This aids in concealing the nest.
+However, the turtle does not deliberately mix this debris with the mud.
 B, Eggs of Pseudemys troostii.
 C, Eggs of Chrysemys picta.
-D, Eggs of the Musk Turtle Sternotherus adoratus).
+D, Eggs of the Musk Turtle (Sternotherus adoratus).

 Having completed the excavation of her nest, the turtle removes all excess dirt particles by carefully lifting them out with the hind legs.
 The author has never observed a turtle using either of her front legs to dig or seal a nest.
 The eggs are deposited within a few minutes.
 One turtle was observed moving the eggs about with her foot.
 Others made no effort to place the eggs in any definite position.
-Eggs in the nests examined were laid haphazardly in all positions some horizontally, some vertically.
+Eggs in the nests examined were laid haphazardly in all positions, some horizontally, some vertically.